NataliaGorini/Delilah-Resto/README.txt

 GITHUB REPOSITORY => https://github.com/NataliaGorini/Delilah-Resto.git

 #DATABSE SQL:
-You can create your DB install mysql => npm I mysql2.
+You can create your DB install mysql => npm i mysql2.
 After that you need to run the queries available on the file "db.sql" on the repository